 In order to go through the Cherry Creek Early Access Process, students must currently reside within the district.
 Early Access is available for the student's neighborhood school only.

 The Early Access process consists of the following steps:

-Appeals: An appeals process may be initiated by writing a formal letter of appeal and submitting it to the Office of Advanced Academic Services.
+Appeals: An appeals process may be initiated by writing a formal letter of appeal and submitting it to the Office of Advanced Academic & Gifted Services.
 New information to clarify inaccuracies, or that might require a decision to be reviewed, should be included with the written appeal letter.
-If the applicant is still not satisfied with the decision, a formal meeting may be scheduled with the Coordinator of Advanced Academic Services.
+If the applicant is still not satisfied with the decision, a formal meeting may be scheduled with the Director of Advanced Academic & Gifted Services.

 Please deliver complete portfolios to the address below.
-Deliveries will be accepted between 8:00-3:30 on any regular business day.
+Deliveries will be accepted between 8:00am-3:30pm on any regular business day.
 Materials must be received no later than noon on Friday, March 23, 2018.

 Cherry Creek School District